Right Arrow

 • ERP systems for operational intelligence

-• API and Protocol Support: ONVIF compliance and robust APIs enable custom integrations, allowing organizations to build comprehensive security ecosystems tailored to their specific needs.
+• API and Protocol Support: ONVIF compliance and robust APIs enable custom integrations, allowing organizations to build comprehensive security solutions tailored to their specific needs.

-• NDAA Compliance: The National Defense Authorization Act restricts federal agencies from procuring video surveillance equipment from certain manufacturers.
-Organizations serving federal markets must verify vendor compliance to maintain eligibility for government contracts (Source: Lake Forest CCTV Techs).
+• NDAA Compliance: The National Defense Authorization Act (NDAA) restricts U.S. federal agencies from procuring video monitoring equipment from certain manufacturers.
+As a result, organizations serving federal markets must verify vendor adherence to maintain eligibility for government contracts.

-• Trusted Vendor Selection: Enterprises should prioritize vendors that explicitly guarantee NDAA compliance and maintain transparent supply chains.
+• Trusted Vendor Selection: Enterprises should prioritize vendors that explicitly guarantee NDAA adherence and maintain transparent supply chains.
 This consideration extends beyond federal contractors to any organization prioritizing security and data sovereignty.

 Data Protection and Privacy Regulations